We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Allergies occur when the immune system overreacts to a generally harmless substance.
 Symptoms, such as sneezing, stuffiness, and coughing are common.

 Common allergy triggers include mold, pet dander, and dust.
-According to the National Sleep Foundation, a person can decrease allergy related coughing in the bedroom by:
+A person can decrease allergy related coughing in the bedroom by:

 - Using a vacuum cleaner with a HEPA filter on the bedroom floor weekly to remove dust.

 - Ridding the bedroom of magnets for dust, such as magazines, books, and trinkets.